-If your business is being audited by California’s Employment Development Department (EDD), the first question you need to answer is, “Why?”
+What triggers an EDD Audit?
+If your business is being audited by California’s Employment Development Department, the first question you need to answer is, “Why?”
 Not only will figuring out what triggered the EDD audit help you defend against the audit itself, but it will also allow you to determine if your business is at risk due to potential violations that are not specifically related to payroll tax liability.

 Why Does the California EDD Audit Employers?